PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- Aids in travel through the Mournland
 		- Clear navigation/wild magic has less affect?
 	- Acts as a key and unlocks vault
-- Artifact 3
-	- Varyn is the 3rd artifact
-	- He must sacrifice himself in the Temple of the Endless Rage to reignite the Silver Flame
 - Villains
 	- Woe
 		- Was killed by Lick's father who was wearing a dragonshard fragment